marmelab/react-admin/docs/Tutorial.md

 You should be up and running with an empty React application on port 5173.

 **Tip**: Although this tutorial uses a TypeScript template, you can use react-admin with JavaScript if you prefer.
 Also, you can use [create-react-app](./CreateReactApp.md), [Next.js](./NextJs.md), [Remix](./Remix.md), or any other React framework to create your admin app.
-React-admin is framework agnostic.
+React-admin is framework-agnostic.

 ## Using an API As Data Source

 React-admin runs in the browser, and fetches data from an API.

-We'll be using [JSONPlaceholder](https://jsonplaceholder.typicode.com/), a fake REST API designed for testing and prototyping, as the datasource for the application.
+We'll be using [JSONPlaceholder](https://jsonplaceholder.typicode.com/), a fake REST API designed for testing and prototyping, as the data source for the application.
 Here is what it looks like:

 ```
 curl https://jsonplaceholder.typicode.com/users/2